IBM/ibm-rpa-cli/docs/guide/package-source.md

 #### User name and password
 The credentials to establish a connection to the package source.
 These are not stored in the `[project_name].sources.json` configuration file.
 The credentials are not stored anywhere.
 Please refer to the [security](security.md) section for more information.

+When the **password** is not provided, RPA CLI tries to find it from the *Operating System Environment Variables*, and if it does not find it, RPA CLI wil prompt the user to type it.
+This is useful for *Continuous Integration* platforms, such as *Github Actions*.
+You can set the password as an environment variable and RPA CLI will pick it up.
+The environment variable should be in the following format: `RPA_SECRET_{alias}`.
+Example: `RPA_SECRET_joba` should be the environment variable key if you want to provide the password for `joba` package source.

 # Next Steps
 * Install, uninstall, update, and restore [packages](guide/package.md).
 * Use the [author's packages](guide/joba-packages.md).